cipher-flow/mcp-wrapper/README.md

 This will:
 1. Read KV namespace IDs from environment variables
 2. Update wrangler.jsonc with these values
+3. Update .dev.vars file with all environment variables for local development
-3. Deploy the application to Cloudflare Workers
+4. Deploy the application to Cloudflare Workers

 For local production testing:
 ```bash